WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing

-This gating mechanism can be applied both prospectively, during trial design, and retrospectively in analyses after data collection.
-In the prospective phase, WAIC can be evaluated across possible realizations of \( D \) within its sample space $\Omega$.
-This enables identification of the borrowing exclusion region, where WAIC yields its minimum at $w_h=0$, indicating that borrowing does not improve inference and external data should not be used.
-Conversely, during retrospective analysis, once $D$ is observed, WAIC can be directly computed to determine whether borrowing is warranted for the specific dataset.
+The WOW gate can be applied prospectively during trial design or retrospectively after data collection.
+Prospectively, WAIC can be evaluated over possible realizations of \( D \) within the sample space $\Omega$.
+This enables identification of the borrowing exclusion region, where WAIC yields its minimum at $w_h=0$, indicating that borrowing is not supported.
+Retrospectively, once $D$ is observed, WAIC can be computed directly to determine whether borrowing is warranted for the specific dataset.